IIIF/training/iiif-online-workshop/September2020.md

 ## Install Requirements
 All sessions will use [Zoom](https://zoom.us/) and participants are encouraged to join the [IIIF Slack](http://bit.ly/iiif-slack) where a special channel will be created for workshop participants.

-## Introduction to IIIF Video
+## Participants locations
-Before you start the course we would like you to watch the following video to give you an introduction to iiif.
+We are delighted to welcome such a diverse group to the course and we have participants from the following locations:

-<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/wVjrqsqzwNI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe src="https://www.google.com/maps/d/u/0/embed?mid=1o3YSQVIYNXtGWJ7eyB4bXXillCQc6WU4" width="640" height="480"></iframe>

 I look forward to working with you and if you have any questions please don’t hesitate to get in contact.